ddev/ddev/docs/users/cli-usage.md

 ## Stopping a project

-To stop the development environment for a project run `ddev stop` in its working directory.
-You can also stop a particular project's environment from any directory by running `ddev stop <projectname>` or stop every running project via `ddev stop --all`.

-## Removing a project

-To remove a project's containers run `ddev remove` in the working directory of the project.
-To remove any running project's containers, providing the project name as an argument, e.g. `ddev remove <projectname>`.
+To remove a project's containers run `ddev stop` in the working directory of the project.
+To remove any running project's containers, providing the project name as an argument, e.g. `ddev stop <projectname>`.

-`ddev remove` is *not* destructive.
-It removes the docker containers but does not remove the database for the project.
-This allows you to have many configured projects with databases loaded without wasting docker containers on unused projects. `ddev remove` does not affect the project code base and files.
+`ddev stop` is *not* destructive.
+It removes the docker containers but does not remove the database for the project, and does nothing to your codebase.
+This allows you to have many configured projects with databases loaded without wasting docker containers on unused projects. **`ddev stop` does not affect the project code base and files.**

-To remove the imported database for a project, use the flag `--remove-data`, as in `ddev remove --remove-data`.
+To remove the imported database for a project, use the flag `--remove-data`, as in `ddev stop --remove-data`.
 This command will destroy both the containers and the imported database contents.

 ## ddev Command Auto-Completion